open-telemetry/community/projects/feature-flag.md

 TODO: list prototype languages and engineers

+The following is a list of engineers committed to working on the project:

-- JS - Daniel Dyla (OTel JS Maintainer)
+- JS Prototype - Daniel Dyla (OTel GC, OTel JS, Dynatrace)
-- Review Prototypes - Ryan Lamb (OpenFeature TC)
+- Review Prototypes - Ryan Lamb (OpenFeature TC, LaunchDarkly)
+- TODO: more engineers

 ## Meeting Times